paulvid/ai_to_edge/README.md

 ## Demo Overview

-The demo leverages multiple components of the Cloudera stack to train a Deep Neural Network model (leveraging Keras) on the [http://yann.lecun.com/exdb/mnist/](MNIST database), based on this kaggle following [https://www.kaggle.com/poonaml/deep-neural-network-keras-way/data](Kaggle article) and publish it to a minifi agent running on the edge.
+The demo leverages multiple components of the Cloudera stack to train a Deep Neural Network model (leveraging Keras) on the [MNIST database](http://yann.lecun.com/exdb/mnist/), based on this kaggle following [Kaggle article](https://www.kaggle.com/poonaml/deep-neural-network-keras-way/data) and publish it to a minifi agent running on the edge.

 The demo has three main sections:
 - Section 1: CDSW model training using a custom docker image with Jupyter